 Sturdy footwear, such as steel-toed boots, can protect your feet from heavy items that might fall.
 Additionally, use dust masks if you’re dealing with materials that generate a lot of dust, such as drywall or insulation.

 For added protection, consider wearing long sleeves and pants to minimize skin exposure to potentially harmful substances.
+For tips on choosing the right PPE, visit How to protect yourself while handling waste.

 Children and Pets